JeeWeetje/iot-workshop/Flow.md

 *Note: If you have no account yet, please sign up first (You can sign up for free using the button at the top of the Microsoft Flow portal).*

 1. `Log into` the [Microsoft flow portal](https://flow.microsoft.com/).
-You will be asked to provide Azure credentials if needed
+You will be asked to provide Microsoft Flow credentials if needed

     ![alt tag](img/flow-introduction.png)